frlemdyasov/nixos-config/README.md

 # Images

-Images are licensed under the WTFPL license.
+The provided images are licensed under the WTFPL license.

+**NOTE:** I use a few images that are copyright, so I can't store them in this repository.